-Students terminated from receiving financial aid can re-establish eligibility by successfully completing the required number of credit hours and by attaining the overall required grade point average by the end of the next semester.
+Students terminated from receiving financial aid can re-establish eligibility.
+This is accomplished by successfully completing the required number of credit hours, and attaining the cumulative required grade point average by the end of the next semester.
 Neither paying for one's classes nor sitting out a semester is sufficient to re-establish the financial aid eligibility of a student who has failed to meet SAP.
 If an unusual or extraordinary circumstance contributed to a student's lack of satisfactory academic progress, the student may appeal the denial of financial aid.